Fraud Blocker

 Aspirin is also an NSAID painkiller, but for some reason it does not have the same harmful cardiac effects as Tylenol and the others.
 Some people even take aspirin daily as a preventative measure.

-So if you’re wondering whether Tylenol is as good as aspirin for a heart attack, the answer is clear: Tylenol is not just ‘not as good’, it’s actually harmful and should be avoided, while aspirin is a safe painkiller option for people at cardiovascular risk.
+Nonetheless, ff you’re wondering whether Tylenol is as good as aspirin for a heart attack, the answer is clear: No – Tylenol is not merely ‘not as good‘; it should ideally be avoided, while aspirin is a generally safe painkiller option for people at cardiovascular risk.

 Non-drug methods you could try to reduce pain are heating pads or ice.
-Even if you can’t solely rely on them, these kinds of methods might allow you to take a lower painkiller dose when used in combination with medication.
+These too will not help relieve a heart attack, but may provide comfort while waiting for EMS to arrive.
+Even though you can’t solely rely on them, they may allow you to take a lower painkiller dose when used in combination with medication.